rust-lang/blog.rust-lang.org/_posts/2017-03-02-lang-ergonomics.md

   the ownership section, the borrowing system is designed to make that easy to do.
 And in any case, it's still quite *local* context.
 As usual, if you get this wrong, the borrow checker will catch it.

+In addition to that story for context-dependence, the feature would be only narrowly applicable (only to `match`) and only moderately powerful (since, again, the borrower checker will catch mistakes).

 Both of these changes would expand the reasoning footprint slightly, but in a very controlled way.
 They remove the need to write down annotations which are